Man who issued death threats to Pelosi, AOC sentenced to 18 months in prison - NewsBreak

 ( The Hill ) — A Florida man was sentenced to 18 months in prison on Friday for making death threats against Speaker Nancy Pelosi (D-Calif.) and Rep. Alexandria Ocasio-Cortez (D-N.Y.).

 Paul Vernon Hoeffer was also sentenced to three years of supervised release.
-He had pleaded guilty to interstate transmission of threats to injure .Navy to name ship after Ruth Bader Ginsburg
+He had pleaded guilty to interstate transmission of threats to injure .Hillicon Valley — Amazon workers secure major union win in New York

 Hoeffer called Pelosi’s office in March of 2019 and Ocasio-Cortez’s office in November 2020, threatening to kill them both, authorities said.